 Each of these alternatives will present both pros and cons for buyers.
 They may be more affordable, and provide unique lifestyle options that can’t be found with a standard apartment or maisonette.

 But, the uniqueness of these options may also present challenges.
 Some lenders may not be willing to lend on such different ways to buy a house or niche forms of housing.
-What’s more, it may prove difficult to sell to other buyers should you want to move on.
+What’s more, it may prove difficult to sell to other buyers should owners want to move on.
 There may not be much demand out there for tree-house homes, or earthships!

 The Complete Guide to